Majors and Minors

 Hotel and Restaurant Management

 Conservation and Wildlife Management

 Certificates & Pre-Professional Credentials

-The department of Education provides state approved programs leading to teacher certification in the following academic areas:
+The College of the Ozarks Teacher Education Department provides state approved programs leading to teacher certification in the following academic areas:

 Approved Elementary Fields: